Sekund/sekund-plugin-react/README.md

 ### Groups

 Anyone can create a group.
-Notes shared with a group will be visible with all its members.
+Notes shared with a group will be visible to all its members.

 ### Links counter